VictorTaelin/Interaction-Calculus/ic.md

 interaction (COL-LAM).
 This gives a computational behavior for every possible
 interaction: there are no runtime errors on IC.

+The 'Label' is just a numeric value.
+It affects the COL-SUP interaction.

 The interaction rules are defined below:

 Beta-Reduce: